1994–95 Major League Baseball strike: Long-term impact

 Arguably the largest impact was to the Montreal Expos.
-The Expos were one of the league's top teams, and they were unstoppable prior to the strike.
 The strike was considered to be the start of the franchise's downfall in Montreal, eventually leading MLB to relocate them to Washington, D.C., to become the current Washington Nationals.
-Not only did their dream season (the best record in MLB, six games ahead of the Atlanta Braves in the NL East) end abruptly, they were forced to lower payroll and sell off their four highest-paid stars (Marquis Grissom, Ken Hill, Larry Walker, and John Wetteland) in the span of less than a week in spring training.
+The Expos were one of the league's top teams, and had the best record in MLB, and were six games ahead of the Atlanta Braves in the NL East.
+In 1995, they were forced to lower payroll and sell off their four highest-paid stars (Marquis Grissom, Ken Hill, Larry Walker, and John Wetteland) in the span of less than a week in spring training.
 With the strike negatively affecting its fan base, the Expos would never recover from the incident.
 Despite respectable performances in 1996, 2002 and 2003, the team never came close to contending again; the team was purchased by Major League Baseball after the 2001 season, and would become the focus of contraction rumors until MLB moved the Expos to Washington, D.C., to become the Washington Nationals after the 2004 season.

 After the 1994–95 strike, players' strikes became less common, although major professional sports leagues have seen lockouts amidst labor disputes between owners and players' unions.